bardadon/SalaryPredictionPortfolio/README.md

 ## THE PROBLEM

-For this Salary prediction portfolio I examined 1 million job records along with their features such as **Job Type, Major, Degree, Industry, Years of Experience, Distance from the metropolis area** and the given **SALARY**.
+For this Salary prediction problem I examined 1 million job records along with their features such as **Job Type, Major, Degree, Industry, Years of Experience, Distance from the metropolis area** and the given **SALARY**.
 Based on this data, I'm going to build some predictive models and choose the best model (having lowest MSE) and use it to predict salaries of another 1 million jobs based on their features.

 ### PROJECT OUTLINE: